Faucet Basics: Part 5 Faucet Finishes

 Living finishes, by contrast, are designed to look old and worn out of the box and continue to look even older and more worn with use and age.

 Sometimes called organic finishes or architectural finishes, these finishes are favored in many vintage restorations such as reproduction heritage baths and kitchens.

 They are from one perspective the most maintenance-free of all faucet finishes since the owner is not supposed to do anything to keep the faucet from graceful aging.

 The effects of age and use are intended to enhance the rustic look of the faucets.

 They are not usually not covered by any warranty.
 Since they are supposed to show wear and tear with use over time, there is really nothing to guarantee.

 How a faucet finish is applied makes a big difference to the durability of the finish.
 Three methods are commonly in use: electroplating, physical vapor deposition (PVD), and powder coating.

-The singular disadvantage of the technique is that the resulting finish is not a resistant to wear and damage as the finishes produced by other technologies. which make extensive use of powder coatings to create its fabulously inventive finishes characterizes the finish as "semi-durable".
-It is more robust that most liquid paints, but not nearly as wear-resistant as the metal or finishes applied using PVD technology.
+The singular disadvantage of the technique is that the resulting finish is not as resistant to wear and damage as the finishes produced by other technologies.

 Powder coatings also have to be applied in relatively thick coats to avoid defects like